pwyq/adarkroom/Archive/README.md

 # Archive
-This folder is intended to keep a gaming progress (by @pwyq)
+This folder is intended to keep a sample gaming progress (by @pwyq)